TahmidRaven/Omarchy_Raven_Screensaver_Editor/readme.md

-# Omarchy Raven Screensaver
+# Omarchy Raven Screensaver Editor

-🎨 **ASCII Art Screensaver Generator** for Linux with dark theme support, multi-line text, and custom fonts.
+Omarchy Raven Screensaver Editor is a customizable text editor for the Omarchy Linux screensaver.
+It allows you to modify the default screensaver text and display your own custom messages, enhancing the default Omarchy screensaver experience.
 ---

 ## Features